 ALA Impact stories Protecting Australia’s restricted access plants and animals through better data access EcoAssets launched: access streamlined data for environmental reporting Bushfire recovery projects: Increasing our understanding of how nature responds to fire Echidna CSI: Using citizen science to track echidnas throughout Australia ALA helps to stop pests in their tracks Biodiversity Heritage Library Australia: unlocking the treasures in Australia’s biodiversity literature International Living Atlases: Australian software used across the globe

-ALA Webinars ALA Webinar: Harnessing biodiversity data to support Australian industry ALA Webinar: Generous interfaces for discovering complex biodiversity data ALA Webinar: Exploring next gen biodiversity detection technologies ALA Webinar: Understanding Australian Biodiversity with Technology ALA Webinar: Transforming Australia’s biological collections to open data ALA National Science Week 2023 recordings ALA Webinar: Safeguarding Sensitive Species ALA Webinar: Advances in Genomics and Biological Collections ALA webinar: Advances in Biodiversity Modelling National Science Week 2022
+ALA Webinars ALA Webinar: How biosecurity data are protecting Australia’s ecosystems ALA Webinar: Harnessing biodiversity data to support Australian industry ALA Webinar: Generous interfaces for discovering complex biodiversity data ALA Webinar: Exploring next gen biodiversity detection technologies ALA Webinar: Understanding Australian Biodiversity with Technology ALA Webinar: Transforming Australia’s biological collections to open data ALA National Science Week 2023 recordings ALA Webinar: Safeguarding Sensitive Species ALA Webinar: Advances in Genomics and Biological Collections ALA webinar: Advances in Biodiversity Modelling

 ALA Newsletter September 2025 Posted on 12th September 2025 The ALA September 2025 newsletter is out now – featuring the latest project updates, research insights, upcoming events, and more!